 You will now be asked to provide your account information, such as your name, address, email, etc.

 You’ll also see optional extras that you can buy on this screen.
 Generally, we don’t recommend buying these extras.
-You can always add it later, if you feel you need it.
+If you decide you need it later, you can always add it.

 Next, you can add your payment details to finish your order.